 More Morocco Travel Resources

-Next, check out my Morocco packing list with specific advice for what women should wear in Morocco.
+Next, check out my Morocco packing list with specific advice for what women might want to wear in Morocco.

 If you are starting your trip in Marrakech, like most people do, I have a guide to the best riads in Marrakech on any budget, as well as a guide to spending 3 days in Marrakech with recommended tours and outings.